weaviate/weaviate-io/developers/weaviate/quickstart/schema.md

 ## Recap

-* Weaviate has a schema where you will define how your data objects will be indexed.
+* The schema is where you define the structure of the information to be saved.
-* Weaviate's schema is class property based.
+* The schema is class property based.
-* The schema is highly configurable but comes with pre-defined settings.
+* Any unspecified setting is inferred by the auto-schema feature based on the data and defaults.

 ## Next